 Both a PyPy and CPython core developer, Benjamin knows way too much about the nooks and cranies of the Python language.
 He is driven by a fascination with interpreters and compilers of all shapes and sizes.
 Around the PyPy project, he tries to be generally useful and has taken on major projects including rewriting PyPy's Python compiler and porting PyPy to Python 2.7.

-Alex is software engineer working for Rackspace, and living in San Francisco, CA. He's been a PyPy developer since 2010, and has worked on many parts of the codebase, including the JIT compiler's optimizers, the RPython translation toolchain, and the Python interpreter.
-In addition to his work on PyPy, Alex is also the creator of Topaz, a Ruby VM built on RPython, as well as a core developer of Django (a Python web framework) and CPython, as well as an member of the board of directors of the Python Software Foundation.
+Alex is software engineer living in Washington, DC.
+He's been a PyPy developer since 2010, and has worked on many parts of the codebase, including the JIT compiler's optimizers, the RPython translation toolchain, and the Python interpreter.
+In addition to his work on PyPy, Alex is also the creator of Topaz, a Ruby VM built on RPython and a core developer of Django (a Python web framework) and CPython, as well as a retired member of the board of directors of the Python Software Foundation.

 Holger Krekel is a founder of the PyPy project and has participated in PyPy core developement for several years as well as maintained much of its infrastructure.
 He also is the author of the popular py.test and tox testing tools as well as execnet, a library for easily deploying different interacting Python interpreters side by side.
 He helped manage multiple PyPy funding contracts through his company merlinux and is a PyPy representative within the Software Freedom Conservancy (SFC).
 He holds a summa cum laude degree in computer science with a thesis about artificial intelligence applied to the game of Go.
 As of 2011 he is on another sabbatical-ish leave, caring for his newborn son, travelling and pondering what comes next.
 Other than that he continues to care for testing and some PyPy co-ordination bits behind the scene.